 The intervention proposed to advance the SW-BH3 - Using Alternatives to Opioids (ALTO's) in Hospitals EDs, aligns with the identified community needs.
-During the (CHNE) process, stakeholders identified patients with mental health illness and substance abuse as an underserved and vulnerable population for our facility.
-Residential and outpatient substance use treatment services were identified as especially limited, even more so for individuals with both behavioral health (mental health and substance use) and physical health concerns or individuals who also have developmental or intellectual diabilities.
-Therefore, the proposed intervention demonstrates that the population of focus, those seeking acute or chronic pain management and may have am Opioid Use Disoreder (OUD), aligns with our primary community needs.
+During the Community Health Neighborhood Engagement (CHNE) process, stakeholders identified patients with mental health illness and substance abuse as an underserved population for our facility.
+Therefore, the proposed intervention demonstrates that the population of focus, those seeking acute ot chronic pain management and may have a OUD, aligns with our primary community needs.

 In Colorado, 564 opioid-involved overdose deaths (a rate of 9.5) were reported in 2018.
-The CHNE process in 2017 revealed that a high prevalence of Adams County adults received treatment for mental health conditions or emotional problems during 2016-2018.
-Also extracted from the CHNE process, 19.3% of Adams County fell below the 100% federal poverty level and 41.1% fell below the 200% federal poverty level.
-Additionally, NSMC's total service area including Adams County, had a disability rate of 9.9% in 2017.
+The CHNE process in 2017 revealed a 12% prevalence of Denver County adults received treatment for mental health conditions or emotional problems during 2016-2018.
+Also extracted from the CHNE process, 8.5% of our total service area population fell below the federal poverty level.
+Additionally, P/SL's total service area including Denver County, had a disability rate of 6.5% in 2017.
 Per the Addiction Center, this population will "experience substance use disorders at 2 to 4 times the rate of the general population."
 The study "Socioeconomic risk factors for fatal opioid overdoses in the United States: Findings from the Mortality Disparities in American Communities Study (MDAC)" also supports that people with disabilities are at a higher risk of opioid abuse over the population without disabilities.
 This same study concluded that those living in poverty were at a significantly higher risk for opioid fatality and "contributes to patterns of declining life expectancy."
+In 2017, the race of the P/SL's service population of was 50% white/caucasion.
+In the study previouslyreferenced above, persons of the white race accounted for 80.7% of the overdoses.